-Related literature Other papers where endogenous capital buffers emerge as a result of an explicit dynamic optimization problem are Estrella (2004), Peura and Keppo (2006), Elizalde and Repullo (2007), and Zhu (2008).
-Estrella (2004) considers an individual bank and Guiso, 2000).
-We implicitly assume that these alternatives are very costly.
+Other papers wherein endogenous capital buffers emerge as a result of an explicit dynamic optimization problem are Estrella (2004), Peura and Keppo (2006), Elizalde and Repullo (2007), and Zhu (2008).
+Estrella (2004) considers an individual bank whose dividend policy and equity raising processes are subject to quadratic adjustment costs in a context in which loan losses follow a second-order autoregressive process and bank failure is costly.
+He shows